William the Conqueror

 In the 1050s and early 1060s, William became a contender for the throne of England held by the childless Edward the Confessor, his first cousin once removed.
 There were other potential claimants, including the powerful English earl Harold Godwinson, whom Edward named as king on his deathbed in January 1066.
 Arguing that Edward had previously promised the throne to him and that Harold had sworn to support his claim, William built a large fleet and invaded England in September 1066.
 He decisively defeated and killed Harold at the Battle of Hastings on 14 October 1066.
-After further military efforts, William was crowned king on Christmas Day, 1066, in London.
+After further military efforts, William was crowned king on Christmas Day, 1066 in London.
 He made arrangements for the governance of England in early 1067 before returning to Normandy.
 Several unsuccessful rebellions followed, but William's hold on England was mostly secure by 1075, allowing him to spend the greater part of his reign in continental Europe.

 William's final years were marked by difficulties in his continental domains, troubles with his son, Robert, and threatened invasions of England by the Danes.
 In 1086, he ordered the compilation of the Domesday Book, a survey listing all of the land-holdings in England along with their pre-Conquest and current holders.
 He died in September 1087 while leading a campaign in northern France, and was buried in Caen.
-His reign in England was marked by the construction of castles, settling a new Norman nobility on the land, and change in the composition of the English clergy.
+His reign in England was marked by the construction of castles, settling a new Norman nobility on the land, and a change in the composition of the English clergy.
 He did not try to integrate his domains into one empire but continued to administer each part separately.
 His lands were divided after his death: Normandy went to Robert, and England went to his second surviving son, William Rufus.